ansonchf/House-Price-Prediction/README.md

 ## Files

 - `House_price_prediction.ipynb`: Jupyter Notebook containing the code for data exploration, preprocessing, feature engineering, model selection, and evaluation.
-- `trained_models_full.pkl` : The trained model used to make predictions.
-Unzip rar to load the model.
+- `trained_models_full.pkl` : A rar file containing trained machine learning models for prediction.
 - `main.py`: Python script for using the trained model to make predictions on new data.
 - `main_backup.py`: Python script to make predictions on new data if you do not download the model.
 - `requirements.txt`: List of required Python packages for running the code.